dbieber/davidbieber.com/hugo/content/snippets/2020-12-27-even-faster-snippet-publishing-from-roam.md

 It worked!
 [Here's the commit](https://github.com/dbieber/davidbieber.com/commit/1f1ad4680e1d538f699cf2cd420f0c04a4bf528a) that was made automatically after I finished the previous sentence.

 This will make publishing snippets __even easier__ going forward.

-The final step, deploying, still waits for a manual message to Bieber Bot to give the OK before proceeding.
+It also means I don't need to keep a puppeteer instance constantly live with Roam open like I'd originally planned for.

 The total latency from writing to publication is now just 90 seconds.
+So you could be reading this mere minutes after I write it!